-Located in Newark, Ohio, Arlington Care Center is one of five available facilities there.
-Featuring an overall score of D, this is a relatively poor facility.
-Sadly, this grade is right in line with the city grade in Newark, which is also well below average.
-The only positive thing we can say about this nursing home is that it didn't receive any F's in in any of the major categories.
+Located in Newark, Ohio, Arlington Care Center is one of a mere three available nursing homes in this city.
+With an overall grade of D, this is a lower end nursing home.
+Unfortunately, this grade isn't too far off the city grade for Newark, which is a C. Nevertheless, you still may be able to do better The best thing we can really say about this nursing home is that it did not receive any F's in any of the categories we assessed.
 Additional information about these categories is available below.

 Arlington Care Center